ArianARahimi/arianarahimi.github.io/README.md

 - Email: your.email@example.com
 - LinkedIn: [Your Name](https://www.linkedin.com/in/yourname)
 - GitHub: [@yourusername](https://github.com/yourusername)

-## How to Use This Template

-1. Fork this repository
-2. Replace the placeholder images with your project screenshots
-3. Update the project links to point to your repositories
-4. Modify the skills and contact information
-5. Customize the design by editing the accompanying CSS file

 Feel free to reach out if you have any questions or would like to collaborate!